-The KEK resides in ferromagnetic memory.
-If not present during power up it is regenerated, a new RSA key-pair is created, and the new RSA private key is encrypted using the KEK key and stored in flash memory.
+The KEK resides in flash memory.
+If not present during power up it is re-generated, a new RSA key-pair is created, and the new RSA private key is encrypted using the KEK key and stored in flash memory.